vosslab/webwork-pg-renderer/README.md

 # webwork-pg-renderer

-A standalone PG problem renderer and editor derived from [WeBWorK](https://github.com/openwebwork/WeBWorK2), built for lightweight use cases like PG development, previewing, and local problem testing.
-This version includes a self-contained copy of PG (v2.17), local CodeMirror themes, and no submodules.
+A standalone PG problem renderer and editor derived from [WeBWorK](https://github.com/openwebwork/WeBWorK2), built for lightweight PG development, previewing, and local problem testing.
+This repo bundles PG 2.17, CodeMirror themes, and required JS/CSS so it can run offline.

-**Scope:** This project’s only goal is to render/test PG/PGML locally.
-It is not a full WeBWorK deployment; deployment artifacts (e.g., k8 manifests) are optional/legacy.
+**Scope:** Only render/test PG/PGML locally.
+It is not a full WeBWorK deployment; deployment/k8s artifacts are legacy/optional.

 ---